Token Handler Deployment Patterns

 Web Development Setups

 One of your most important deployments will be the setup on development computers.
 A productive setup will improve the speed at which future work is delivered.
 When working on an SPA, developers need to serve web static content locally, and the SPA also needs to be issued with secure cookies.
 An initial investment in deployment is needed when getting started with the token handler pattern.
-See the Token Handler Development Setup for some recommendations.
+See the Token Handler Getting Started tutorials to understand the approach.

 Multiple SPAs